mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 5. Gravity/strength of problem statements
 6. Value of proposed product/solution.

 Take complexity of project for example. **Different project titles have different ways to justify its complexity**.
-For instance, some may incorporate elements of data science and machine learning (e.g. developing own model, building a recommendation system), cloud computing (e.g. using technologies from AWS, Azure) or even develop both a web and mobile application of the same system (although this last example is a bit controversial).
+For instance, some may incorporate elements of data science and machine learning (e.g. developing own model, building a recommendation system), cloud computing (e.g. using technologies from AWS, Azure) or even develop both a web and mobile application of the same system (although this last example is a bit controversial; more on this later).

 Because not all project titles are created equal, and the reservation of these titles come at a first-come-first-serve basis, so you have to **move fast** if you want to secure some of the best/most interesting ones.
 For your information, the titles will be **published** sometime around the **first week of the semester** and you're only **given 3-4 weeks after the semester commences** to **select the title of your choice** (the earlier, the better so that you can start your FYP1 literature review research early).